Animesh Kumar Gain

 NH Natural Hazards

-The 2016 Division Outstanding Young Scientists Award is awarded to Animesh Kumar Gain for his innovative contributions to the integrated assessment of flood risks and water scarcity, considering both physical and socioeconomic dimensions.
+The 2016 Division Outstanding Young Scientist Award is awarded to Animesh Kumar Gain for his innovative contributions to the integrated assessment of flood risks and water scarcity, considering both physical and socioeconomic dimensions.

 The most innovative aspect of Animesh Kumar Gain’s research lies on the integrated assessment of risks using participatory tools and spatial analysis.
 His work focuses on flood hazard and water scarcity, with special attention to the social and ecological vulnerabilities of systems exposed to the impacts of climate change.